Welded extensions and ribbon restrictions of diagrammatical moves: Three examples of residues

 \subsubsection{Extension to string 2--links}

 Let $L\in\dl{2}$ be a string 2--link, $X_L$ the complement of an open tubular neighborhood of $L$, and $D$ a broken surface diagram of $L$.
-As described in \cite{S4S}, we get a Wirtinger presentation of $\pi_1(X_L)$ from $D$, with one generator for each connected component, called oversheet, and Wirtinger relations at lines of double points:
+As described in \cite{S4S}, we get a Wirtinger presentation of $\pi_1(X_L)$ from $D$, with one generator for each connected component, called \emph{oversheet}, and a relation of the form $g_+=g_0^{-1}g_-g_0$ at a line of double points as indicated in the figure below:

-\begin{de} If $y_i\in RF_n$ is a conjugate of $x_i$ for each $i$, a $(y_1,\ldots,y_n)$--coloring of a broken surface diagram $D$ is a map from the connected components of $D$ to $RF_n$, which sends the i$^{th}$ bottom component to $y_i$, and which satisfies the Wirtinger relation at each line of double points. \end{de}
+\begin{de} If $y_i\in RF_n$ is a conjugate of $x_i$ for each $i$, a $(y_1,\ldots,y_n)$--coloring of a broken surface diagram $D$ is a map from the oversheets of $D$ to $RF_n$, which sends the $i^{th}$ bottom oversheet to $y_i$, and which satisfies the Wirtinger relation at each line of double points. \end{de}

 As in the case of string links, we have: